 Native advertising versus controversy

-Businesses and marketing teams relish native advertisements, purely because of the high click-through rates when compared to regular online advertisements and the engagement rate is typically a lot higher.
+Businesses and marketing teams relish native advertisements purely because of the high click-through rates compared to regular online advertisements, and the engagement rate is typically a lot higher.
 Nevertheless, there are those who are not that keen on native advertisements, especially customers.

 A handful of regulatory bodies have raised concerns on the typically obscure nature of native advertisements.
-The United States Federal Trade Commission is planning to introduce regulatory measures on businesses using native advertisements to promote their offerings and products, and the Federal Trade Commission has also suggested that they may start tracking the market to make sure that native advertising is used mainly for the benefit of the consumer.
+The United States Federal Trade Commission plans to introduce regulatory measures on businesses using native advertisements to promote their offerings and products.
+The Federal Trade Commission has also suggested that they may start tracking the market to ensure that native advertising is used mainly for the benefit of the consumer.
 The American Society of Magazine Editor is another professional organization that has urged for more transparency and regulations when it comes to native ads.

 Statistics associated with native advertisements

 Let’s have a look at some eye-opening statistics associated with native advertisements from Taboola Blog:

 - ‘Native display ads produce a CTR 8.8X compared to typical display ads.’

 - ‘Native ads register a 9% higher lift for brand affinity and 18% lift for purchase intent than display ads.’